focus-editor/focus/LOG.md

       (or maybe when it hasn't been edited or opened in this session?)
     - Be able to ignore individual files

-- Multiple cursors: when cursors have copied something into their own buffers and we remove the cursors, their buffers should be concatenated and put into the OS buffer

 - New search-in-buffer widget - an extension from finder (with different modes of work, with transitions between each):
     - It's much nicer to see all occurrences at the same time, rather than trying to cycle through them blindly
     - Make it look like the project search widget, but without the file names (so can be smaller)